Skip to main content

 Judgements and actions were taken based on that metric.

 Now, hit count is not necessarily a bad metric for value.
 However: when we saw the change in content style driven by the marketing team, and their happy announcements of high hit rates, I asked questions about the behaviour of the visitors who landed on those blogs.
 Did they stay on the page long?
 Did they move on to other areas of our website?
 Did they download a trial?
 Could we convert them into leads?
-Did we have any indication from their tracking profiles that they were developers or students?
+Did we have any indication from their tracking profiles that they were in our market segment, or students?
 Was there any indication at all that these were potential customers?

 The answer was ‘no’ to all of those.
 If business value is building a community around your product, or driving leads for sales, these blogs failed on both counts.
 But that didn’t matter.
 The team had chosen a metric and by that metric were doing very well.